SPE-R/SPE/misc/SPE_git-quick_start.md

 Getting the latest version of the repository available online.

-Please remember to do it everytime you open the repository and before pushing your changes.
+Please remember to do it every time you open the repository and before pushing your changes.

 1. Just click on `Pull` button